 Little League games and practices are conducted on property owned by a school district within the State of Virginia, therefore, due to the Virginia State Legislation change that went into effect January 1, 2014.
 All team managers and coaches are required to take the National Federation of High Schools "Concussion in Sports" training course.

-This is a free course available on line at http://nfhslearn.com/courses/38000.
+This is a free course available on line at nfhslearn.com.
 There is no charge for this course and it should take no more than 30 minutes.